udacity/FSND-P4-Design-A-Game/Project-Description.md

 users that have incomplete games (or some other logic that makes sense to you).
 Make sure to update the message to reflect this.
-If you're feeling really ambitious you could try to implement even more complicated logic.
+If you're feeling really ambitious you could try to implement even more complicated logic or functionality.
 For example: "If the User has not made a move in an active game for more than 12 hours, send a reminder email that includes the current game state."

 ###Task 6 (optional):
 If you created a two-player game in Task 2, you might want to try implementing